Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 XOR folds to `FALSE`.

-Refuted candidates feed their counterexample back into the simulator, which splits the signature class so the same wrong guess is not repeated. **I documented this step and then never wired it up** — the counterexamples were appended to a list nothing read.
+Refuted candidates feed their counterexample back into the simulator, which splits the signature class so the same wrong guess is not repeated.
+We documented this step and then never wired it up — the counterexamples were appended to a list nothing read.
 Fixing it cut wasted solver calls on the Kogge-Stone pair from 435 to 71, and total calls from 528 to 114.
-I found it while writing the algorithm description for this report.
+We found it while writing the algorithm description for this report.

 Sweeping is sound (every merge has an UNSAT proof) and complete (if the root